-After the evaluation of the non-price proposals is complete, the price proposals will be opened by the Purchasing Agent who shall determine the most advantageous proposal.
-The City will award the contract to only one responsive and responsible proposer submitting the most advantageous proposal taking into consideration the proposals' quality requirements, evaluation criteria and composite ratings, references and price.
+After the evaluation of the non-price proposals is complete, the price proposals will be opened by the Purchasing Agent who shall determine the most advantageous proposal(s).
+The City may award multiple contracts to the responsive and responsible proposer(s) submitting the most advantageous proposal(s) taking into consideration the proposals' quality requirements, evaluation criteria and composite ratings, references and price.
 Before awarding the contract, the City may request additional information from the proposer.
 The City reserves the right to reject any and all proposals, in whole or in part, if it determines that rejection serves the best interest of the City.